Tofuwang45/Rescue_Pupper/README.md

 This launches:
 - Robot state publisher
 - Neural controller for locomotion
-- Camera node for thermal imaging
+- Camera node for visual feedback

-### Step 2: Run the Rescue Controller
+### Step 3: Run the Rescue Controller

 In a separate terminal, run the unified rescue controller: